Inelastic Scattering of Dark Matter with Heavy Cosmic Rays: Numerical results and discussion

 From Fig.~\ref{fig:realbtc}, we find no sharp peak in the B/C ratio due to DM collisions for $m_\chi>m_p$, and their B/C ratio spectra can be only overall scaled.
-Hence, we only take $m_\chi\le m_p$ as examples to investigate four different DM masses ($m_\chi=m_p, 0.1\gev, 10\mev, 0.2\mev$).
+Hence, we only take $m_\chi\le m_p$ as examples to investigate two different DM masses ($m_\chi=m_p$ and $1\mev$).

+In Figure \ref{fig:best_ben_heavy}, we display the B/C ratio spectra for two different DM masses.
+The black solid lines depict the B/C spectra for scenarios with $b_\chi/m_\chi\approx0.02$, using propagation parameters from Model A (upper panels) and Model B (lower panels).
+The green dashed lines (Model A) and blue dashed lines (Model B) represent the B/C spectra of DM-free scenarios.
+Additionally, the green and blue bands show the $1\sigma$ region of the $D_0$ value.
+It is worth noting that similar B/C ratio spectra are observed in Models A and B when $m_\chi$ is fixed.